 \section{Conclusion}

-In this paper, we introduced Sequence Reinforcement Learning (SRL): a model based action sequence learning algorithm for model free control.
-We demonstrated the improvement of SRL over existing framework by testing it over various control frequencies.
-Furthermore, we introduces the Frequency-Averaged-Score (FAS) metric to measure the robustness of a policy across different frequencies.
+In this paper, we introduced Sequence Reinforcement Learning (SRL): a model-based action sequence learning algorithm for model-free control.
+We demonstrated the improvement of SRL over the existing framework by testing it over various control frequencies.
+Furthermore, we introduce the Frequency-Averaged-Score (FAS) metric to measure the robustness of a policy across different frequencies.
 Our work is the first to achieve competitive results on continuous control environments at low control frequencies and serves as a benchmark for future work in this direction.
-Finally, we demonstrated directions for future works including comparison to model-based planning, generative replay and connections to neuroscience.
+Finally, we demonstrated directions for future work, including comparison to model-based planning, generative replay, and connections to neuroscience.